 Nursing Certifications and RN Licensure: What BSN Nursing Students Need to Know

-As a registered nurse, earning nursing certifications shows that you have attained expert knowledge in respective specialties.
+As a registered nurse, earning nursing certifications shows that you have attained expert knowledge in your respective specialties.
 Carrying specific nursing certifications has been shown to lead to better patient outcomes and improved patient satisfaction rates.
 The nursing board certification body, American Nurses Credentialing Center (ANCC) Certification Program issues nursing certifications online.
 RNs can get nursing certifications online.

 There are certifications for nursing students as well as registered nurses.
 There are nursing certifications for new grads, too.
 Nursing certifications for new grads allow RNs to get nursing certifications without experience as long as they meet RN certification requirements.
 Some of the most common nursing certifications include the Family Nurse Practitioner, Certified Paediatric Nurse (CPN), Certified ICU RN, Acute/Critical Care Nursing, and AIDS Certified Registered Nurse.